steltenpower/swipaLOD/README.md

 <img src="https://www.w3.org/TR/rdf11-primer/example-multiple-graphs-iris.jpg"></td></tr></table>
 The fun part of Linked Data is that you can query a combination of graphs, here the blue and the green, as if they were one graph on one system.
 You could for example ask (first in a technical language named SPARQL, later possibly taking in natural language processing options that do already exist): "Which persons are interested in stuff by Leonardo da Vinci?".

-Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

-## PURPOSE: to make a 'mindgraph' (a 2D selection in a editable higher-dimension graph)
-Very quickly hand draw a query-able graph combining new nodes and edges and those already available somewhere outside on the web, suggested in context (while also recording the process including audio).<br>
-A possible application: brainstorming about possible new research projects to take on and getting suggestions from the many research (meta)data out there and things related to it.
-Also it is a way to capture new (meta)data as early as possible, which is rewarded as early as possible with the generated suggestions in this tool.
-For data-quality reasons you don't want people to postpone making the metadata or not being helped doing it.

 ## A MENTAL MODEL FOR THE BROADER DATA MODEL OF THIS ENVISIONED WEB APP
 Imagine a horizontal transparent layer to hold the mindgraph: